 Radiocontrast dyes (contrast media used with diagnostic testing)

-Sometimes radiocontrast dyes are used to aid the imaging – these dyes do not require that mom interrupt breastfeeding.
+Sometimes radiocontrast (contrast) dyes are used to aid the imaging – these dyes do NOT require that mom interrupt breastfeeding.

-“Because of the very small percentage of iodinated contrast medium that is excreted into the breast milk and absorbed by the infant’s gut, we believe that the available data suggest that it is safe for the mother and infant to continue breastfeeding after receiving such an agent… Review of the literature shows no evidence to suggest that oral ingestion by an infant of the tiny amount of gadolinium contrast agent excreted into breast milk would cause toxic effects.
-We believe, therefore, that the available data suggest that it is safe for the mother and infant to continue breastfeeding after receiving such an agent.”
+“Because of the very small percentage of iodinated contrast medium that is excreted into the breast milk and absorbed by the infant’s gut, we believe that the available data suggest that it is safe for the mother and infant to continue breast-feeding after receiving such an agent.”

 “Contrast medium is not appreciably deionated.
 In addition, the absorption of hydrophilic contrast medium is minimal when it is given orally for imaging studies of the gastrointestinal tract.
 Since no toxicity is known in full-term infants even after the direct administration of contrast medium, the use of these compounds by breastfeeding women appear to pose no risk to their infants.”

-** Hale TW.
-Medications and Mothers Milk.
-14th Edition.
-Amarillo, Texas: Hale Publishing; 2010.
+** Hale TW, Rowe HE.
+Medications and Mothers’ Milk.
+17th Edition.
+New York, New York: Springer Publishing Company; 2017.
 (More radiocontrast agents are listed in Hale’s book.)

 |